-Provides clinical learning opportunities for students to provide illness and restorative care for children experiencing alterations in health states.
-Emphasizes use of the nursing process in facilitating human adaptive responses to child health alterations.
-Prerequisites: Successful completion of all nursing courses in semesters I and II of BSN clinical nursing sequence.
-Co-requisite: NSG 3332.
+Provides clinical learning opportunities for students to integrate clinical prevention, health promotion and maintenance, and illness and restorative care for children experiencing alterations in health states.
+Emphasizes clinical reasoning in the application of the nursing process in facilitating human adaptive responses to health alterations in the child in the provision of safe, quality nursing care.
+Uses a variety of hospital and community settings.
+Prerequisites: NSG 3319, 3323/3324, 3336/3337.Corequisite: NSG 3332.